Earn a Master's in Creative Writing

 - Undergraduate transcripts, which we can retrieve for you by submitting a transcript request form

 Acceptance decisions are made on a rolling basis throughout the year for our 5 graduate terms.

 Master's degree candidates must also submit a personal statement.
 Students with an undergraduate GPA below 2.75 are eligible for provisional acceptance.

 Courses & Curriculum

 The master's in creative writing online exposes you to powerful examples of writing and provides you with an outlet to refine your skills as a writer.
 SNHU is home to the New Hampshire Writer’s Project and is also a destination for nationally recognized writers who perform readings and participate in workshops and lectures.
-This can give you additional context and insight to the industry you'll eventually be joining.
+This can give you additional context and insight into the industry you'll eventually be joining.
 All of our courses were also created by subject matter experts in their field, many of whom are critically acclaimed writers themselves.

 If you're looking for a degree program with collaboration built in, look no further.
 The online MA in English and Creative Writing has an added emphasis on peer workshops for additional feedback.
 Each concentration requires students to take three workshops, so you'll have the chance to fine-tune your editing and proofreading skills both for your peers and for yourself.